quangphamDE/Conver-Imange-File-Extension/readme.md

 # Image File Extension Convert

-This repository is a simple image file extension cenverted tool
+This repository is a simple tool for converting image file extensions

 ## Run Locally